The cost of mourning the death of a loved one

-If someone you love became one of these sad statistics, would you be prepared for the fall out of arranging a decent send off for them?
-Would you know exactly what you need to do after you receive the dreaded news that your loved one has passed away?
+If someone you love suddenly passes away, would you be prepared for the fall out of arranging a decent send off for them?
+Would you know exactly what you need to do after you receive the dreaded news?
 Who would arrange and pay for the funeral?

 Funeral proceedings that you need to plan and budget for

 Before you arrange the actual funeral, the surviving family members will need to meet to discuss the arrangements.
 These meetings should help everyone to understand their roles and responsibilities in the days leading up to the actual funeral.
-There's often more than one meeting and providing refreshments to all the guests can be expensive.
+There's often more than one meeting and providing tea and snacks to all the guests can be expensive.